Arnold Scheibel: Life in Memphis

 The second paper was on the inferior olive (Scheibel and Scheibel, 1955).
 This research was the basis for a Master of Science degree in anatomy from the University of Illinois awarded to him in 1953.

 Overseas

-After being awarded a Guggenheim Fellowship in 1953, Scheibel went to Pisa to work with Guiseppe Moruzzi.
+After being awarded a Guggenheim Fellowship in 1953, Scheibel went to Pisa to work with Giuseppe Moruzzi.
 His project, in collaboration with Amilcare Mollica, was to characterize inputs upon brainstem reticular cells using extracellular microelectrode recording techniques.

 They discovered that each reticular neuron was the center of a widespread convergent pattern of idiosyncratic inputs, from ascending sensory systems, brainstem and cerebellar neurons, and cerebral cortex(Scheibel, Scheibel, Moruzzi, Mollica 1956).

 Life in California

 At UCLA, Scheibel had joint appointments in the Departments of Neurobiology and Psychiatry.

 After moving to UCLA, Scheibel began to establish the major features of reticular formation neurons.
 He was surprised at the axonal organization of large reticular cells, as some had bifurcating axons projecting both into the spinal cord as well as the diencephalon.
 Another surprise was the extreme degree of rostro-caudal compression of dendrite systems of reticular neurons (Scheibel and Scheibel, 1958).
 Since this organization resembled stacked poker chips, these discoveries eventually gave rise to the concept of modules in the nervous system.

 Scheibel began to branch out from anatomy to physiology, and he used postnatal kittens as a model for investigating cortical and subcortical electrical rhythms.
 This research showed that individual reticular neurons quickly habituated to the familiar signal of repetitive stimulation.
 Scheibel could tell that this observation was not due to simple fatigue, since he also saw that a slight change to the input restored the original intensity and thus it was clear that these reticular neurons were excited by novelty and were turned off by the familiar (Scheibel and Scheibel, 1965a).
 Additionally, since the cyclical patterns between periods of sensitivity and insensitivity were mutually exclusive, Scheibel hypothesized that this might be a mechanism to prevent "individual neurons from being drawn increasingly into the input-output transactions of single neural domains" (Scheibel and Scheibel, 1965b).
 Due to Mila's health complications, this was the last study that they were able to share together.

 In 1962, the Brain Research Institute at UCLA was created and with Mila's continued illness, Scheibel started doing all of his research at home, having a technician provide all the Golgi stained material.